jonathanpberger/fowd/skillshare.md

   - Git Immersion slides for setup
   - some Heroku setup: http://devcenter.heroku.com/articles/quickstart

 - some other fun stuff to check out (no time today)
   - git blame
   - resolving merge conflicts
   - git stash
+  - rubygems
+  - the heroku gem

 # HINT: Use textexpander to change 'git ci' to 'git commit'
+# HINT: make a slide w/ links for ppl to photograph